 It comes in various color options.
 These include Mahogany Burst, Midnight Gold Sparkle, Cherry Wine, and Pearlescent White, etc.

 Outstanding Sensitivity and Sound Quality

-Since it’s made of maple wood, it’s expected to produce maple sound with clean and clear tone.
+Since it’s made of maple wood, it’s expected to produce a maple sound with a clean and clear tone.
 However, what you will get is the warm and rich woody tone.
 Higher tuning gives fuller and sweeter punch, as well as clean low tones.